 It is extremely important in many networked environments to allow existing applications to submit print jobs.
 PC users expect to be able to select Print from the File menu when they want to produce printed output.
-There are four ways that users can use to submit print jobs to Infoprint Manager for Windows destinations from their workstations.
+There are six ways that users can submit print jobs to InfoPrint Manager for Windows destinations from their workstations.
 Choose the one that best suits your environment.

-- Install Infoprint Select on all Windows workstations - Create a Windows gateway printer on the Infoprint Manager server and connect to it from client workstations - Enable the Internet Printing Protocol (IPP) gateway on the Infoprint Manager server and create IPP client printers on client workstations - Create an Infoprint hot folder that automatically submits files that are stored in it to an Infoprint Manager destination.
+- Install InfoPrint Select on all Windows workstations - · Install InfoPrint Job Ticketer on all Windows workstations - Install InfoPrint Submit Express on all Windows workstations - Create a Windows gateway printer on the InfoPrint Manager server and connect to it from client workstations - Enable the Internet Printing Protocol (IPP) gateway on the InfoPrint Manager server and create IPP client printers on client workstations - Create an InfoPrint hot folder that automatically submits files that are stored in it to an InfoPrint Manager destination

-Using Infoprint Select
+Using InfoPrint Select

-To use Infoprint Select (available for Windows 98, Windows Me, Windows NT, Windows 2000, and Windows XP) to enable job submission from applications, you must install and configure Infoprint Select on the workstation.
-During this configuration, you must make a destination controlled by Infoprint Manager known to the client system.
-On Windows clients, you use the Windows Add Printer Wizard to add a local printer, load the appropriate driver, and assign a unique port to each Infoprint Manager destination.
-The Infoprint Select client is available on the Infoprint Manager Common Clients CD-ROM.
-Installation instructions are included in the Infoprint Select readme file and in IBM Infoprint Manager for Windows: Getting Started.
+To use InfoPrint Select (available for Windows 2000 Professional and Windows XP Professional ) to enable job submission from applications, you must install and configure InfoPrint Select on the workstation.
+During this configuration, you must make a destination controlled by InfoPrint Manager known to the client system.
+On Windows clients, you use the Windows Add Printer Wizard to add a local printer, load the appropriate driver, and assign a unique port to each InfoPrint Manager destination.
+The InfoPrint Select client is available on the Infoprint Manager Common Clients CD-ROM.
+Installation instructions are included in the InfoPrint Manager for Windows: Getting Started.

-With Infoprint Select in place, the user receives relevant event notifications generated by Infoprint Manager.
+With InfoPrint Select in place, the user receives relevant event notifications generated by InfoPrint Manager.
 Typically, this notification simply informs the user that a job has completed successfully.
 If, however, an error occurs in the processing of a job, the event notifications include information to help you diagnose the problem.
-With Infoprint Select, the user is also provided access to the Infoprint Manager command-line interface, including the pdpr command.
+With InfoPrint Select, the user is also provided access to the InfoPrint Manager command-line interface, including the pdpr command.
 This provides client-application access to all the AFP print attributes that can control such jobs.
-Finally, the Infoprint Select user may submit jobs to destinations controlled by either IBM Infoprint Manager for Windows or IBM Infoprint Manager for AIX.
+Finally, the InfoPrint Select user can submit jobs to destinations controlled by either InfoPrint Manager for Windows or InfoPrint Manager for AIX.